djecoo/thermo-nerf/README.md

 ## Installation
-Please follow the installation instruction from nerfstudio (https://docs.nerf.studio/quickstart/installation.html, install colmap extension aswell) and InstantSplat (https://github.com/NVlabs/InstantSplat, please download the mast3r model accodringly to the instructions).
+Please follow the installation instruction from nerfstudio (https://docs.nerf.studio/quickstart/installation.html, install colmap extension aswell) and InstantSplat (https://github.com/NVlabs/InstantSplat, please download the mast3r model accordingly).

 It is recommended to use separated conda environment for nerfstudio and InstantSplat.